1rhino2/RhinoWAF/README.md

 - ✅ Open source contributions welcome
 - ❌ **Skidders watch out!**: Any use (including web services) requires open sourcing your ENTIRE codebase
 - ❌ Cannot be used in proprietary/closed-source applications
+- If you violate this, I will Destroy U! :D